JohnONolan/Ghost/README.md

 # Ghost Sponsors

 We'd like to extend big thanks to our sponsors and partners who make Ghost possible.
-Without their generosity, Ghost would be nowhere near as good as it is today.
 If you're interested in sponsoring Ghost and supporting the project, please check out our profile on [GitHub Sponsors](https://github.com/sponsors/TryGhost) :heart:

 **[DigitalOcean](https://digitalocean.com)** | **[Cloudflare](https://cloudflare.com)** | **[Foo](https://www.foo.software)**